 Students may use their personal computers in their room to connect to the Adrian College computer network.
 All rooms have wireless signal to connect to the College network.
 Some wireless adapters may not be strong enough to reliably connect to the network.
-In those cases, students must have an Ethernet card or have Ethernet built into their computers in order to connect.
-There is one Ethernet outlet in each room and is designated by the blue jack on the bottom of the phone jack face plate.
-The College bookstore has both Ethernet cards and switches available for purchase.
+In those cases, students must have an ethernet card or have ethernet built into their computers in order to connect.
+There is one ethernet outlet in each room and is designated by the blue jack on the bottom of the phone jack face plate.
+The College bookstore has both ethernet cords and switches available for purchase.
 Use of routers is not permitted.
-Students are expected to abide by all federal, state, and local laws regarding internet use and the Adrian College Computer Use Agreement.
+Students are expected to abide by all federal, state and local laws regarding internet use and the Adrian College Computer Use Agreement.

 Furniture Removal and Storage